Free Xbox Titles For March Games With Gold Features ‘Borderlands 2’ And ‘Evolve’

 Heavy Weapon

 Heavy Weapon is a throwback title to classic arcade shoot ’em ups.
 Developed by PopCap Games, players control an atomic tank across 19 missions to blast through invading Red Star (aka Soviet Union) forces.
-The twin-stick controlled title received a 77 Metacritic review score average where it was given a thumbs up for the amount of modes and content but was hit for some repetition.
+The twin-stick controlled title received a 77 Metacritic review score average, where it was given a thumbs up for the amount of modes and content but was hit for some repetition.

-As a reminder, there are a pair of titles from the February Games with Gold that are still available.
+As a reminder, there are still two titles from the February Games with Gold that are still available.
 Project Cars will be available to download free until March 15.
 Meanwhile, the Xbox 360 title Star Wars: The Force Unleashed will be available until the end of February.

 As the Inquisitr previously covered, Xbox One manages backwards-compatibility by emulating the entire Xbox 360 operating system.
 This allows Xbox 360 games to run on the Xbox One without any special coding or other workarounds.
 The major hurdles remaining are the licensing agreements with development studios and publishers to allow the games to be played on the Xbox One and listed for sale on the Xbox Store for the console.